Get a perfect score on Google Page Speed.

 Reduce Server Response Time

-You can improve the server response time by making sure that your server receives as few request as possible.
+You can improve the server response time by ensuring that your server receives as few requests as possible.
 Look into reducing the amount of CSS and JS files for your page and using image sprites.

 Google Page Speed Optimisation for WordPress